Senators: CIA has secret program that collects American data

 “However, analysts are not required to memorialize the justification for their queries,” the board said.

+Additional documents released Thursday also revealed limited details about a program to collect financial data against the Islamic State.
+That program also has incidentally snared some records held by Americans.

-Both senators have long pushed for more transparency from the intelligence agencies.
+Both Wyden and Heinrich have long pushed for more transparency from the intelligence agencies.
 Nearly a decade ago, a question Wyden posed to the nation’s spy chief presaged critical revelations about the NSA’s mass-surveillance programs.

-In 2013, Wyden asked then-Director of National Intelligence James Clapper if the NSA collected “any type of data at all on millions or hundreds of millions of Americans.”
-Clapper responded, “No.”

 Former systems administrator Edward Snowden later that year revealed the NSA’s access to bulk data through U.S. internet companies and hundreds of millions of call records from telecommunications providers.
 Those revelations sparked worldwide controversy and new legislation in Congress.